kamil-poncyliusz/twcartography/README.md

 ## About the project

-Twmap is a web application for creating png/gif maps based on Tribal Wars real game data.
+Twmap is a web application for creating png/gif maps based on actual Tribal Wars game data.

 ### Built with